thorenscientific/documentation/docs/solutions/reference-designs/ad-jupiter-ebz/quickstart/index.rst

 Required Software
 -----------------

-- SD Card 16GB image using the instructions here: :external+adi-kuiper-gen:doc:`Kuiper Linux image <index>`
+- SD Card 16GB image using the instructions here: :external+kuiper:doc:`Kuiper Linux image <index>`
 - Instructions on how to build the ZynqMP / MPSoC Linux kernel and devicetrees from source can be found here: